cemolcay/AutoScroller/README.md

 * `addScrollToTopScroller(with scroller: AutoScrollerView)` to add  `scrollToTopScroller` when user starts to scroll upwards.
 * `addScrollToBottomScroller(with scroller: AutoScrollerView)` to add `scrollToBottomScroller` when user starts to scroll downwards.
 * Or else, what do you want, where do you want with `AutoScrollerViewPosition` with custom offset support.
+* Call `updateAutoScroller` funciton of scrollView inside `scrollViewDidScroll` function of `UIScrollViewDelegate`.
+* Call `hideAutoScroller` function when you want to hide it, commonly `scrollViewDidEndDragging` function of `UIScrollViewDelegate`.

 Basic usage would likely:
 ``` swift